Enclosure

 • Double check your selections for resolution and support.
 We recommend the lowest resolution (for fastest times) whenever prototyping although the tolerance may be slightly worse.
 This will help tremendously when iterating multiple times.

-• Submit onto Canvas
+• Submit onto Github

 Check out your print and iterate if need